 Roberta: Oh no, that’s too generous.
 Yeah.
 Maybe 1%, maybe 0%.

 Roberta: Yeah, no. You should wonder where your money’s going.
-Everybody wonder where your money’s going.
-I want to say, I’ve gotten a couple of people hitting me up and saying, what do you think?
+Everybody, wonder where your money’s going.
+I want to say, I’ve gotten a couple people hitting me up and saying, what do you think?
 What’s going to happen?

 And Steve and I, my husband, we talk about it a lot and I think I’m more positive than he is.
 I’m optimistic.
 I don’t believe in the polls.
 I believe that they’re, the questions are skewed.
-Maybe I’ve said this before to get certain answers and the sample size is certainly not predictive of anything.
+Maybe I’ve said this before, they’re skewed to get certain answers, and the sample size is certainly not representative.

 I don’t know who they’re sampling.
 I’ve never been sampled.
 Have you been sampled?